 Moving data to products other than Cloud Storage

 Move most of your data to Cloud Storage.
-However, there are some cases where you might consider moving data to a different GCP product:
+However, there are some cases where you might consider moving data to a different Google Cloud product:

 If you are migrating data from Apache HBase, consider moving it to Cloud Bigtable, which provides equivalent features.

 If you are migrating data from Apache Impala, consider moving it to BigQuery, which provides equivalent features.

 You might have data in HBase or Impala that you can use without storing it in Cloud Bigtable or BigQuery.
 If your job doesn't require the features of Cloud Bigtable or BigQuery, store the data in Cloud Storage.